Ancient-Wisdom.Co.Uk

 From left to right: Stones 16, 18 (from inside the chamber) and 21

 The following photos are from Gavrinis and Newgrange (Ireland).
 These kerbstone on the right has often been said to demonstrate a connection between the two sites.
-Combined with the fact that they are both orientated in the same direction and that they were built at the same time, there does indeed seem to be an arguement in favour of contact between the builders of the megaliths at Carnac (c.
+Combined with the fact that they are both orientated in the same direction and that they were built at the same time, there does indeed seem to be an argument in favour of contact between the builders of the megaliths at Carnac (c.
 3,300 - 3,100 BC) and those of the passage mounds in Ireland (at the same period of time)

-The Boyne Valley connection - Apart from the fact that Gavrinis was built at the same time as the Boyne-valley passage mounds, there are several construction features such as the distinct upward sloping passage (orientated to the mid-winter sunrise), although at Newgrange the design narrows the beam of sunlight to a small dagger-length strip of light.
+Apart from the fact that Gavrinis was built at the same time as the Boyne-valley passage mounds, there are several construction features such as the distinct upward sloping passage (orientated to the mid-winter sunrise), although at Newgrange the design narrows the beam of sunlight to a small dagger-length strip of light.

 There is a stone in the floor of the mound (a 'sill-stone'), which shows extreme similarities to stones found at both Newgrange and Fourknocks in Ireland.
 It is suggested that the carvings on the stone have a symbolic meaning, although it can only be guessed at now.
 Cope (1) suggests that they are symbolic of the portal to the inner sanctum.